sgomezdlocal/routings/README.md

 ## FAQS

-If your getting the following error: {"code":-32000,"message":"Not allowed"}

-on Chrome, follow the steps below:
+If your getting the following error: {"code":-32000,"message":"Not allowed"} on Chrome, when trying to upload the documents for the KYC, please follow the steps below:

 Window > More Tools > Extensions > Selenium IDE > Details

 Then turn on the 'Allow access to file URLs' option.